ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part5_user_model.md

 ## Summary

 That was a ton of work, but we got the new user model working.
 We created the users app, added a user model to the users app and then incorporated the user model into the Django admin.
 Then we ran the Django admin and created a new user.
-Finally we modified the users/admin.py file so that we could see our custom fields 'university' and 'job' listed on the Django admin users pannel
+Finally we modified the ```users/admin.py``` file so that we could see our custom fields ```'university'``` and ```'job'``` listed on the Django admin users pannel.

 ## Future Work